The Direct-Coupled Cathode Follower

 and also the increase in compression for a lower load resistance.

-A Useful Mod' for DC-coupled cthode followers:
+A Useful mod for DC-coupled cathode followers:

 It is very common to

-see a DC coupled cathode follower in a guitar amp, often before a tone
+see a DC-coupled cathode follower in a guitar amp, often before a tone

 stack.
 The traditional arrangement suffers from the problem that on